tinytoolkit/tinytoolk.it/content/tools/tiny-pens-pencils/index.md

 This is a [nice peelable cotton gaffer tape](https://cre8tapes.com/product/non-reflective-gaffer-cre8-nrg/) which comes in great colours and various widths, including 6mm.
 I've printed a tiny spool so I can carry a few meters of it around.

 {{ figure(width=640, path="tools/tiny-pens-pencils/cre8_6mm_gaffer.jpg") }}

+# Staedtler Lumocolor Duo marker

+Permanent marker, bullet tip and one end, fine at the other.

+{{ figure(width=640, path="tools/tiny-pens-pencils/lumocolor_duo.jpg") }}

+# Staedtler Triplus Micro pencil

+Sturdy 0.5mm mechanical pencil which retracts when not in use, large eraser

+{{ figure(width=640, path="tools/tiny-pens-pencils/triplus_micro.jpg") }}